 Kentucky BBQ: True in the “meat plus smoke” definition, Kentucky is known for smoking lamb and serving that up with a sauce tinged with black pepper and Worcestershire sauce.
 It’s not easy to find out of state, but Thrillist loves the mutton (lamb) barbecue at Moonlite Bar-B-Q Inn in Owensboro, Kentucky, so much, they declare “there’s gonna be a mutton boom in 2018.”
 Keep an eye out.

 Kansas City: When you see burnt ends on a menu, order them.
 Brisket point tips cooked down truly low and slow, these little meat nuggets often come lightly slathered in the sweet, thick Kansas City-style sauce that’s what we think of when we think of “BBQ.”
-Find them at Smokin’ Joe’s BBQ in Kansas City and Mighty Quinn’s in New York.
+Find them at Smokin’ Joe’s BBQ in Kansas City.

 Alabama: Home to Alabama White Sauce with mayo, vinegar, lemon, black pepper, and salt.
 Check it out from Alabama to Maine at Moe’s Original BBQ.